UEFA Euro 1996 final

-The UEFA Euro 1996 Final was the final match of Euro 1996, the tenth European Football Championship, UEFA's top football competition for national teams.
-The match was played at Wembley Stadium in London, England, on 30 June 1996 and was contested by the Czech Republic and Germany.
-Both sides were drawn in UEFA Euro 1996 Group C alongside Italy and Russia.
-Germany won the group and defeated Croatia in the quarter-finals before progressing to the final with a victory over England in the semi-final after a penalty shoot-out.
-The Czech Republic finished the group stage as runners-up to Germany.
-They beat Portugal in the quarter-finals before overcoming France in the semi-finals following a penalty shoot-out.
+The UEFA Euro 1996 final was the final match of UEFA Euro 1996, the tenth European Championship, UEFA's top football competition for national teams.
+The match was played at Wembley Stadium in London, England, on 30 June 1996, and was contested between the Czech Republic and Germany.

+En route to the final, both sides had been drawn in Group C, alongside Italy and Russia; Germany would defeat the Czech Republic 2–0 in their opening game and then go on to win the group, with the Czech Republic finishing second.
+Germany then defeated Croatia in the quarter-finals, before progressing to the final following a penalty shoot-out victory over hosts England in the semi-finals.
+Meanwhile, the Czech Republic beat Portugal in the quarter-finals, before overcoming France in the semi-finals, also via a penalty shoot-out.